 - Originating location of the cannabis or cannabis products

 - Time and date of transfer of cannabis

 - Size, number of boxes, and number of pieces of product

 - Internal batch or lot numbers

 - Dated signature of the person receiving cannabis

 Cannabis Consulting in New Mexico

-To conclude, if you have an interest in this license type, or have any additional questions, contact our cannabis consulting firm.
-With one of the highest success rates in the industry, we offer a variety of services to help you win a license.
+To conclude, if you have an interest in applying for a Cannabis Producer license in New Mexico, or have any additional questions, contact our cannabis license consulting firm.
+With one of the highest success rates in the industry, we offer a variety of services to help you win a New Mexico Cannabis Producer License.
 Whether you need to raise capital, build a reliable team, or just need general application services, we have the tools and team to give you the best cannabis application experience.